lamborghinigamer1/Driver-Restarter/README.md

 8. Go to actions and then press new and press browse and select device-restarter.exe

-9. Add in arguments between "" the device instance path and press OK
+9. Add in arguments the device instance path and press OK

 10. Test if your driver starts automatically